 - Kosher Salt.
 Salt elevates all the other flavors in the cake.

-How to Make This Lemon Bundt Cake
+How to Make Southern Lemon Pound Cake

 The sugar and butter are creamed together for this length of time because we are introducing air into the cake batter.
 This aeration when combined with the small amount of baking soda will help the cake to rise.

-After mixing in the last of the flour mixture, scrape the sides and bottom of the mixing bowl and beat on low to thoroughly combine the ingredients.
+Step 9: After mixing in the last of the flour mixture, scrape the sides and bottom of the mixing bowl and beat on low to thoroughly combine the ingredients.

-Bake the cake for 55-65 minutes until it is done in the center.
-Start checking for doneness at the 45 minute mark at the center of the cake, which is halfway between the outside edge of the pan and the center hole.
-The bake time can vary from oven to oven which is why it's important to start checking the cake early.
+Step 11: Bake the cake for 55-65 minutes until it is done in the center.
+Start checking for doneness with a cake tester or instant-read thermometer at the 45 minute mark at the center of the cake, which is halfway between the outside edge of the pan and the center hole.

 When the cake is done remove it from the oven and place it on a cooling rack for 20 minutes.
+And no more than 20 minutes, otherwise you risk the cake sticking to the pan.
+However if you take the cake out too soon the cake make stick to the pan break apart when you invert it.

 Let the cake cool completely, about 2-3 hours, before adding the lemon glaze.

-How to Make the Lemon Glaze
+How to Make Lemon Glaze

 Sift the powdered sugar into a medium-sized mixing bowl.
 Add 4 tablespoons of lemon juice and stir until the glaze is smooth and fluid.